 IF THEN The Generator Diagnostics is successful (Lead Impedance is OK) The generator is working properly.
-The Generator Diagnostics fails (Lead Impedance is HIGH or LOW) See "Lead Impedance Issues" in the model specific programming system manual posted at www.livanova.com .
-If the component is damaged Contact "Technical Support" on page 179, and disinfect and return the item along with a completed Returned Product Form.
-See Return Product Form to download a copy of the form.
+The Generator Diagnostics fails (Lead Impedance is HIGH or LOW) See "Lead Impedance Issues" on page 197.
+If the component is damaged Contact "Technical Support" on page 262 , and disinfect and return the item along with a completed Returned Product Form.
+To access an electronic copy, see Return Product Form .